-Actuary's Statement as at 31 March 2022
+Actuary's Statement as at 31 March 2023

-The last full triennial valuation of the Wandsworth Council Pension Fund (the Fund) was carried out as at 31 March 2019 as required under Regulation 62 of the Local Government Pension Scheme Regulations 2013 (the Regulations) and in accordance with the Funding Strategy Statement of the Fund.
-The results were published in the triennial valuation report dated 26 March 2020. (https://www.wandsworth.gov.uk/media/6412/wandsworth pension fund valuation report 2019.pdf).
+The last full triennial valuation of the Bedfordshire Pension Fund (the Fund) was carried out as at 31 March 2022 as required under Regulation 62 of the Local Government Pension Scheme Regulations 2013 (the Regulations) and in accordance with the Funding Strategy Statement of the Fund.
+The results were published in the triennial valuation report dated 30 March 2023.